Energy policy and investment simulator

 En-ROADS is a fast, powerful simulation tool for understanding how we can achieve our energy transition and climate goals through changes in our energy use, consumption, and policies.
-It is currently available in beta form in English, Spanish, and Portuguese.
+We are preparing a new version of En-ROADS that we will release later this year.
+The current En-ROADS will become unavailable on March 25, 2019.
+Sign-up to stay informed.

 En-ROADS focuses on how changes in global GDP, energy efficiency, R&D results, carbon price, fuel mix, and other factors change carbon emissions, energy access, and temperature.
 This simulation program runs in less than 0.1 second on a laptop, is transparent in its mathematical logic, and allows for testing of hundreds of factors, making it ideal for decision-makers in government, business, NGOs, and civil society.

 En-ROADS is customized to address questions such as: